NBISweden/data-submission-documentation/ENA/BGE-Lithobius-stygius/README.md

         <ACTIONS>ADD</ACTIONS>
     </RECEIPT>
     ```
-* Though no hold, it was visible from the receipt that hold date became 2 years from now, so I manually needed to release via browser (**TODO**)
+* Though no hold, it was visible from the receipt that hold date became 2 years from now, so I manually needed to release via browser (done 2025-09-25)

 * I created [qcLitStyg-mito-manifest.txt](./data/qcLitStyg-mito-manifest.txt), copied the fasta file to Uppmax, created [mito_chromosome_list.txt](./data/mito_chromosome_list.txt), gzipped, validated and then submitted using Webin-CLI:
     ```